Tryd0g0lik/Tryd0g0lik/README.md

-# I'm Denis Korolev.
+# Hi 👋🏼 I'm Denis Korolev.
 My name in online is Tryd0g0lik.
 ![For me is interesting to work with you and your team a long time.](https://github.com/Tryd0g0lik/Tryd0g0lik/blob/main/gitHub.png)

 For me is interesting to work with you and your team a long time.